Regenerative Organics: Drawing a Line in the Soil

 We will continue to update you on our own work to learn more about and incorporate regenerative organic practices into Patagonia’s supply chain—and work collaboratively with other companies and organizations to further this important work.

-For a 60-second look at how regenerative organic agriculture works, check out Dirt Cheap.
+For a 60-second look at how regenerative organic agriculture works, watch the video above.
 For a deeper dive, take a look at Unbroken Ground, a recently-released 25-minute film by Chris Malloy on the wonderful work of four different groups to help create higher-quality food that is far more nutritious and delicious than anything our worn-out industrial farms can produce.